To promote the educational achievement and welfare of Cared for Children.

 Are no longer Cared for by a local authority in England and Wales (as defined by the Children Act 1989 or Part 6 of the Social Services and Well 2 An ‘eligible’ child is a child who is looked-after, aged 16 or 17 and has been Cared for by a local being (Wales) Act 2014) because they are the subject of an adoption, special guardianship or child arrangements order; or were adopted from ‘state care’ outside England and Wales.
 ‘State care’ is care provided by a public authority, a religious organisation, or any other organisation whose sole or main purpose is to benefit society.

 The Link School aims to promote the educational attainment and achievement and Welfare of Cared for Children.

 The Designated Persons for Cared for Children are;

 Leanne Clark – Designated Teacher

 Clare Thompson – Designated Teacher

-The management committee member with special responsibility for Looked After Children is Viv Ingleton.
+The management committee member with special responsibility for Cared for Children is Viv Ingleton.

 You can read our full Looked after Child Policy by downloading the PDF below:

 Link School Springwell Dene

 Swindon Road, Springwell, Sunderland, Tyne & Wear SR3 4EE